SeaDve/mpris-server/README.md

 Implement MPRIS D-Bus interface in your application.

-By implementing the MPRIS D-Bus interface, your application can be controlled by other applications that support MPRIS, such as GNOME Shell, KDE Plasma, and other media controllers.
+This library provides the essential functionalities for implementing the [MPRIS D-Bus interface](https://specifications.freedesktop.org/mpris-spec/2.2/).
+This enables your application to become discoverable and controllable by other MPRIS-compatible media controllers, including but not limited to GNOME Shell, KDE Plasma, and other libraries such as [`mpris`](https://github.com/Mange/mpris-rs).

-This library supports all the following interfaces as defined in the [MPRIS D-Bus Interface Specification v2](https://specifications.freedesktop.org/mpris-spec/2.2/index.html):
+This library supports all the following interfaces as defined in the specification:

 * [org.mpris.MediaPlayer2](https://specifications.freedesktop.org/mpris-spec/2.2/Media_Player.html)
 * [org.mpris.MediaPlayer2.Player](https://specifications.freedesktop.org/mpris-spec/2.2/Player_Interface.html)
 * [org.mpris.MediaPlayer2.TrackList](https://specifications.freedesktop.org/mpris-spec/2.2/Track_List_Interface.html)
 * [org.mpris.MediaPlayer2.Playlists](https://specifications.freedesktop.org/mpris-spec/2.2/Playlists_Interface.html)

-To implement the MPRIS D-Bus Interface, this crate provides two flavors: you can either create a custom struct that implements `RootInterface` and `PlayerInterface`, or you can use the ready-to-use mutable `Player` struct.
+To implement these interfaces, this crate offers two flavors: you can either create your own struct and implement `RootInterface` and `PlayerInterface` (or with optional `TrackListInterface` and `PlaylistsInterface`), or you can use the ready-to-use mutable `Player` struct.

 ## Examples